penpot/penpot-plugin-starter-template/README.md

 Next, you need to edit the plugin's configuration file:

-1. Navigate to the `penpot-plugin` directory.
-2. Open the `manifest.json` file located in the `/public` folder.
+1. Open the `manifest.json` file located in the `/public` folder.
-3. Make any necessary changes to the configuration.
+2. Make any necessary changes to the configuration.
 Note that any modifications to this file require you to restart the development server for changes to take effect.

 ### Run the Development Server